Five Digital Marketing Lessons We Learned from the Fyre Festival Fiasco

 Customer reviews, questions, and social media posts hold marketing sway.
 Professional marketing can only do so much to cover real holes in a product, service, or event’s foundation.

 The marketing experts at Redefine Marketing Group can help you achieve – and translate – your dreams.
-But because we value our clients’ trust, we’ll also tell you if you may be flying a little too close to the sun flaming pile of disaster that was the Fyre Festival.
+But because we value our clients’ trust, we’ll also tell you if you may be flying a little too close to the sun.
 Contact us today – we’ll be happy to answer your digital marketing, paid, or SEO questions.